greezybacon/Phlite-Db/doc/Db/models.md

 ## Field Magic Properties

-The fields for your model are access magically from the PHP object instances used to represent them.
+The fields for your model are accessed magically from the PHP object instances used to represent them.
 In other words, they do not need to be specified in your model.
 All properties have public access in your model, and you are free to define getter and setter methods to control access to